tylonghuang/personal-page/content/_index.md

 [Technical University of Munich (TUM)](https://www.cs.cit.tum.de/en/ii/home/).

 My research explores AI accountability at the intersection of Information Systems, Computer Science, and Law.
-I am particularly interested in the sociotechnical means to facilitate AI accountability to prevent harm.
+I am particularly interested in the sociotechnical means to facilitate AI accountability for responsible use.

 Before joining KIT and TUM, I gained experience as a Research Assistant at the [University of Potsdam](https://www.uni-potsdam.de/de/social-media-krasnova)